Code-Institute-Submissions/Chilli-Growers/README.md

 # Testing

-The site was tested on several devices to ensure responsiveness throughout.
+The site was tested on several devices and browsers to ensure responsiveness throughout.

+Browsers: Chrome, Microsoft Edge and Safari

-Devices included: Samsung Galaxy S10+, iPhone X, Samsung Galaxy Tab A, Desktop PC (custom built) and MacBook Air.
+Devices included: Samsung Galaxy S10+, iPhone X, Samsung Galaxy Tab A, Desktop PC and MacBook Air.

+It was noticed that the smooth scrolling was not available on Safari.

 ## Testing based on user stories: